 To deem whether a business is a good buy or not, you have first have to assign a value as to the worth of the company.
 A couple of the more popular financial models to help determine that are the dividend discount model and enterprise value.
 If you want to delve into these financial models, I recommend starting with ‘Security Analysis’ by Benjamin Graham, David Dodd, and Seth Klarman.

 No matter which financial model you end up using, it will be fraught with imprecise calculations and dependent on guesswork for financial inputs and future growth estimates that can lead even the most advanced financial analyst astray.
 Different analysts can use the same financial model and come up with vastly different estimates.

 That is but one reason why Warren Buffett is drawn to companies with a long successful track record of growing earnings in a stable manner.
 It makes financial analysis more predictable.

 “..we favor businesses and industries unlikely to experience major change.”
 “A fast-changing industry environment may offer the chance for huge wins, but it precludes the certainty we seek.” – Warren Buffett

 To make matters more complicated, accounting itself is an art form.
-Earnings can be manipulated through financial engineering which can include, but is not limited to restructuring charges and one-time events to smooth out earnings.
-Financial Shenanigans by Jeremy Porter is a good read to understand more about financial engineering.
+Earnings can be manipulated through financial engineering which can include but is not limited to restructuring charges and one-time events to smooth out earnings.
+Financial Shenanigans by Jeremy Porter is an excellent read to understand more about financial engineering.